codefoster/codefoster.com/source/_posts/streaming.md

 Messages are more self-contained packages that relay some unit of information or a command complete with the details of that command.

-I compared all of last week's *events* to a history book.
-I suppose all of last week's messages would be more like a play book or a transaction log.
+I used the analogy of a history book to describe all of last week's *events*.
+I suppose all of last week's messages would be more like a playbook or a transaction log.
 Notice that my sample *messages* are more *present tense* and *directive*.
 That's fairly typical for messages.

 ![](/files/streaming_06.png "messages play book")

-One of the defining characteristics of a message is that there a coupling between the message producer and the consumer - that is, the producer has some expectation or reliance on what the consumer will do with it.
+One of the defining characteristics of a message is that there is a coupling between the message producer and the consumer - that is, the producer has some expectation or even reliance on what the consumer will do with it.
 Clemens rightly [states](https://azure.microsoft.com/en-us/blog/events-data-points-and-messages-choosing-the-right-azure-messaging-service-for-your-data/) that with events "the coupling is very loose, and removing these consumers doesn’t impact the source application’s functional integrity".
-So, use that as a test.
+So, I can use that as a test.
 If I stop subscribing to the produced datagrams, will something break?
-If so, you're dealing with messages.
-If not, events.
+If so, you're dealing with messages as opposed to events.

 ## Data Streaming Services in Azure
 Let's start with Azure's data streaming services.